 Today's Renter Dec tutorial wraps up a month-long series dedicated to beautiful, renter-friendly projects that are fully removable.
 We shared how-tos on adding pops of pattern by wallpapering closets and door frames, and a brilliant decal growth chart for kids that you can take with you from house to house.
-This past weekend I used decals to create a faux tile backsplash to add some much needed pattern and character to my plain kitchen.
-Our decals are the perfect renter decor fare -- they're easily removed and repositioned.
+This past weekend I used peel and stick wallpaper to create a faux tile backsplash to add some much needed pattern and character to my plain kitchen.
+Our peel and stick wallpaper is the perfect renter decor fare -- it's easily removed and repositioned.

 Working at Spoonflower, we're always printing amazing designs created by the Spoonflower community and we love to decorate our office with a happy mix of colors and and patterns from the Marketplace.
 (Take a virtual tour of Spoonflower headquarters!)
 After leaving work, I come home to cook in the kitchen of my rented townhouse, that looks like this:

 Admittedly, the surfaces and appliances are nice, but after hanging out at an office brimming with gorgeous patterns and prints, to me, it looks like this: